bigrussthesolver/gut-brain/README.md

 The AI Dual-Network Framework implements a novel approach to AI response generation by simulating both emotional ("gut") and analytical ("brain") processing pathways.
 This architecture enables more nuanced, context-aware, and emotionally intelligent responses while maintaining analytical rigor.

+## Implementation Files

+- `dual-network.py`: A simple implementation of the dual-network architecture demonstrating the core concepts.
+- `llm_dual_network.py`: An advanced implementation that leverages LLM agents for enhanced processing capabilities.
+- `app.py`: A Streamlit application (work in progress) that demonstrates the concepts of the gut-brain network

 ## System Architecture

 ### Dual Processing Networks